smolguyonearth/cpe101-webapp-CARPEDIA/README.md

 1. run app.py in proper environment
 2. open main.html

-if u want to runtrainAi.ipynb: use this dataset : https://www.kaggle.com/code/meyrash/starter-stanford-car-dataset-by-78bed566-d import directly to googlecollab by using kaggleAPI
+if u want to run trainAi.ipynb use this dataset : https://www.kaggle.com/code/meyrash/starter-stanford-car-dataset-by-78bed566-d import directly to googlecollab by using kaggleAPI